jmduke/site/posts/post/bluesky.md

 ### Bluesky

-This leaves the titular social network of this post, and the one that I find myself enjoy the most: Bluesky.
+This leaves the titular social network of this post, and the one that I find myself enjoying the most: Bluesky.

 Setting aside whatever preconceived notions you might have as to Bluesky’s Twitter-inflected past, ATProto’s legitimacy as a protocol, or the word “skeet”, Bluesky checks all of my very specific, curmudgeonly boxes: